- Hi, Welcome Back

 Looking better already?

-Now For The Closet
+Now For The Closet.

-Let’s be honest.
 We ALL have clothes we keep just in case we lose the 8lbs and will fit into them again.
 This reason to hang on to clothing is our go-to excuse!

 Time to be brutal ladies…and gents.
 If it no longer fits, it hasn’t for some time, and you haven’t even thought about it for months…time to put it into the ‘Donate’ box.

 Same goes for shoes.
-You know the ones you bought but have never worn because, well truth is, they’re not comfortable and you just wouldn’t be able to wear them all evening with those enormous heels.
+You know the ones you bought but have never worn because, well truth is, they’re not comfortable and you just wouldn’t be able to wear them all evening with those enormous heels!

-Use the same system for underwear, old sweaters, T-shirts, lonely socks who have lost their partner, and gym gear you never wore even though you hoped it would make you feel like Jillian Michaels.
+Use the same system for underwear, old sweaters, T-shirts, lonely socks that have lost their partner, and gym gear you never wore even though you hoped it would make you feel like Jillian Michaels.
 Time to donate or ditch!